sc3260s16/openmp/README.md

 **4. sections**

 - Run this code with 8 threads.
 How many threads end up processing data?
+- Notice the absence of curly brackets {} inside each ```#pragma omp section``` block of code.
+Curly brackets are not needed if you are only enclosing a single line of code or a loop.
 - Let's pretend we want to store the sum of arrays *c* and *d* into another array *e*.
 Where should we put that code?
 Are any other changes to the exisiting program needed?

 **5. critical**

+- Try commenting out the critical directive line, re-building, and running with a bunch of threads (a few hundred).

 **6. reduce**